Native Arts Initiative (NAI)

 NAI Funding Opportunities

-From 2014 through early 2017, First Nations awarded 19 grants totaling $540,000 and ranging from $15,000 to $30,000 each to Native-led nonprofit organizations and tribal government programs serving Native American artists in the four-state region of Minnesota, Wisconsin, North Dakota and South Dakota.
+From 2014 through early 2018, First Nations awarded 51 Supporting Native Arts grants totaling more than $1.4 million and ranging from $15,000 to $32,000 each to Native-led nonprofit organizations and tribal government programs serving Native American artists in three regions – the Upper Midwest (Minnesota, Wisconsin, North Dakota and South Dakota), the Southwest (New Mexico, Arizona, and Southern California), and the Pacific Northwest (Oregon and Washington).
+Currently, the geographic restrictions on NAI funding opportunities stem from our donors’ allowable service areas.

 NAI Grantee Training and Technical Assistance Opportunities

 Besides direct project funding, First Nations provides NAI grantees with one-on-one technical assistance based on their needs identified in First Nations’ Capacity Survey Tool.
 Typically this technical assistance is delivered via in-person trainings conducted by First Nations and its partners.

 December 2017 NAI Supporting Native Arts Grantees